tanvir-git/odoo-documentation/content/applications/sales/sales/ebay_connector/setup.rst

 - An **email address** to send notifications to if the endpoint is unreachable.
 - The **endpoint details**:

-  - The URL to Odoo's account deletion notification endpoint
+  - The URL to CoquiAPPs's account deletion notification endpoint
   - A verification token

 .. image:: setup/ebay-notification-endpoint.png